How to Generate PDF in Java

 2. Prerequisites

 - Java must be installed on your system and its path must be set in the environment variables.
-In case you haven't installed Java yet, you can follow this link to install it.
+In case you haven't installed Java yet, you can follow this download link from the Java website to install it.

 - You'll need a Java IDE such as Eclipse or IntelliJ to write and execute your code.
-If you don't have any of these installed, you can download Eclipse from this link or IntelliJ from this link.
+If you don't have any of these installed, you can download Eclipse from this download link or IntelliJ from this JetBrains download link.

 - Maven should be integrated with your Java IDE to manage dependencies and build the project.
-If you need help integrating Maven with your IDE, this link can assist you.
+If you need help integrating Maven with your IDE, this tutorial from JetBrains can assist you.

 Once you have fulfilled these prerequisites, you are ready to set up your project and start creating PDF files in Java.